Skip to main content

 The example below uploads the entire current directory to the container filesystem.
 This can take a significant amount of time with large directories.
 To reduce the time spent on upload, run this example from a directory containing only a few small files.

-Here is an example of passing a host file to a container builder Dagger Function by chaining a call to the Container.withFile() function:
+Here is an example of passing a README.md file from the host to a container builder Dagger Function, by chaining a call to the Container.withFile() function: